Why Are Certain Cold Medicines Being Removed From Store Shelves?

 In addition to use as a decongestant, pseudoephedrine has also been heralded as an obesity drug due to its appetite-reducing effects.
 It decreases appetite by inhibiting neurons in the hypothalamic paraventricular nucleus, which regulates satiety.22

-Read More: Yoga poses when you have a cold
+Read More: Can you have a seizure from anorexia

 However, although pseudoephedrine reduces fat accumulation, it has a “significantly unbalanced risk/benefit profile” and isn’t safe, particularly in obese patients.
 Writing in Reviews in Endocrine and Metabolic Disorders, Italian researchers noted:23